 To address this imbalance is notably a complex task.
 It requires a fundamental shift in how security is achieved.
 The answer we are looking for lies in technology, specifically in smarter, more adaptive, and integrated systems that reduce reliance on human operators while enhancing performance.
 Modern systems must be able to monitor, detect, identify, assess, and predict situations with minimal human interference.

-This is where modern technologies like machine learning, data analytics, even artificial intelligence, if you wish, become transformative.
+This is where modern technologies like machine learning, data analytic and even artificial intelligence become transformative.
 In an environment defined by complexity, unpredictability, and diminishing human resources, technology is expected to amplify capabilities, restore coherence, and enable foresight, and all for the qualitative increase of border security.

-It detects anomalies, recognises patterns, and forecasts threats with unmatched speed and scale.
-Whether flagging erratic vessel behaviour or pre-empting incursions, it enables the kind of pre-emptive action necessary in high-stakes scenarios.
+New tech detects anomalies, recognises patterns, and forecasts threats quickly and at scale.
+Whether flagging erratic vessel behaviour or anticipating incursions, it enables action before a situation escalates.

 As trained personnel become scarce, new tech helps shoulder the operational burden by automating routine tasks, reducing decision fatigue, and empowering humans to focus on context-driven challenges.
 This human-machine synergy is key to efficient and scalable border security.